playcanvas/developer.playcanvas.com/content/en/user-manual/assets/models/building.md

 (Model by Loïc Norgeot and mosquito scan by Geoffrey Marchal for [Sketchfab][13] licensed under [CC BY 4.0][12]).

-PlayCanvas also supports importing of FBX mode which is another common interchange format.
-However, it doesn't retain material properties and you will need to configure them after import.
+PlayCanvas also supports the importing of FBX files which is another common interchange format.
+However, FBX materials are not imported as faithfully as glTF materials and might require some editing after import.

 We recommend using GLBs whenever possible for the best experience and highest compatibility.